open-formulieren/open-forms/CONTRIBUTING.md

 `<issue_id>` corresponds to the number of the issue on GitHub.
 To demonstrate that the changes implement the new feature/fix the issue, make sure to also add tests to the existing Django testsuite.

+For refactoring or cleaning up code (like correcting spelling mistakes or type annotations) as well as changes to the documentation, there is no need to create a separate issue; just make a pull request to the master branch.

 ### Making a pull request